eProsima/Fast-DDS/examples/cpp/hello_world/README.md

 If the environment does not specify the expected configuration, they take the default configuration per entity.
 For further information regarding the configuration environment, please refer to the *[XML profile playground](#xml-profile-playground)* section.

-This particular example includes two different subscription paradigms: listening callbacks and wait-sets:
+This particular example includes two different subscription paradigms; i.e. listening callbacks and wait-sets:

-* The listening callback mechanism consists on declaring a listener class and attach it to the data reader.
+* The listening callback mechanism consists on declaring a listener class and attaching it to the data reader.
   When the data reader is triggered by an event, it runs the listener's method associated to that event, as a callback.
-  For simplicity, in this example the subscriber class inherits the listener class, and it implements it own callback.
+  For simplicity, in this example, the subscriber class inherits from the listener class, overriding the corresponding callback.

 * The wait-set is a mechanism where a dedicated thread waits until a status condition occurs.
   In that moment, that status condition triggering event would be evaluated to determine witch actions should be taken against it.

 For this example, both listening callback and wait-set implementation would run similar code and generate equivalent output for both triggering events: subscription matching and new data available.

 ## Run the example

 To launch this example, two different terminals are required.
-One of them will run the publisher example application, and the other would run the subscriber application.
+One of them will run the publisher example application, and the other will run the subscriber application.

 ### Hello world publisher